lxc/incus/doc/api-extensions.md

 ## `file_delete_force`

 This adds a new `X-Incus-force` HTTP header that when set to `true` allows for recursive deletion of instance or custom volume files.

+## `nic_sriov_select_ext`

+Adds support for selecting an SR-IOV network interface by vendor ID, product ID, or PCI address.